HCL-TECH-SOFTWARE/domino-keep-docs/docs/introduction/quickstart.md

 Check the [Changelog](../references/changelog) to learn what is new in {{ site.version }}

+## The KEEP schema

+You won't find the KEEP schema here.
+Samples and explanations, configuration and steps - yes.
+The actual schema however lives live on your KEEP server instance as OpenAPI specification.
+You can read and explore it directly with your own data!
+{: .alert .alert-danger}

 ## A few phrases you should know

 - A database exposed on the API is referred to as a **scope**.
 The exposure happens through an entry in KEEP's configuration database by an administrator with `Editor` access there.
 The scope gets used in the URLs as `?dataSource=[scopename]`.
 Scopes for databases are lowercase only